LinkedInLearning/practice-it-go-rest-api-server-3087771/README.md

 # Practice It: Go Rest API Server
-This is the repository for the LinkedIn Learning course `Practice It: Go Rest API Server`.
+This is the repository for the LinkedIn Learning course Practice It: Go Rest API Server .
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Practice It: Go Rest API Server ][lil-thumbnail-url]

+Go is one of the hottest programming languages today.
+Familiarity with it empowers you to go after a job or project that uses Go as its programming language.
+In this course, instructor Martine Moses goes over golang basics, such as project layout, creating Go modules, and importing your own libraries and modules or third-party libraries and modules.
+She also shows you the processes for creating a rest server, creating routers and handlers, and working with a database.<br><br>This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out the [Using GitHub Codespaces with this course][gcs-video-url] video to learn how to get started.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.